| |

 Warning!
 Spoilers follow

 When it comes to period dramas, I’m not a fan of stories that are darker, and certainly not those that end with the characters miserable.
-Nonetheless, I risked my vague memories of this one (although I was sure no one was happy by story’s end), and settled in to watch Amazon’s 7-part series.
+Nonetheless, I risked my vague memories of this one (although I was sure no one was happy by story’s end), and settled in to watch Amazon’s 7-part series. vanity fair 2018

 To say this is anything but a unique production is selling it short.
 This is produced very well, and if you get past its jarring open, it settles into its pace.
 The vision for this one is a kind of juxtapose of genres and elements.
 On the surface, it’s an 1800s period drama, but look and listen closely and you’ll see, it’s influenced by modern art.
 From the music to the architecture, and styling of the gowns (color, details), it all has modern influences.
 Still, this doesn’t make it any less pretty.

-One thing is for certain, if the filming doesn’t bother you, then Vanity Fair will linger with you long after its final credit.
+One thing is for certain, if the filming doesn’t bother you, then Vanity Fair (2018) will linger with you long after its final credit.
 It certainly has me.
 Inside this world we meet a series of characters who make mischief and misery for themselves.
 Despite their circumstances, which are also unpleasant, they create misery which in turn almost makes us miserable.
 Cleverly, this series builds to this point very slowly, so it’s almost as if we don’t realize this.

 TV SHOW REVIEW | The Sound of Music: Live!
 A Beloved Love Story From ITV

-I won’t argue the fact that even with its mixed genres and styles, this is a visual treat.
+I won’t argue the fact that even with its mixed genres and styles, Vanity Fair (2018) is a visual treat.
 Everything about it “pops” with color and the energy its cast infuses these characters with.
 Despite themes, this really is more of a satire comedy than serious period drama.
 What I had forgotten about the story is the fact that one (or none?) of the characters doesn’t end up happy.
 I was sure they did, but in this version, this character is anything but.
 This actually pains me because I don’t for one moment believe their perception of the situation is accurate.
 Instead I wonder, do they feel this way because they don’t believe they’re worthy?

 Told by its author, William Thackeray, even with its serious themes (like the tragedy of the Waterloo battle), this series retains its tongue and cheek aptitude.
 Right down to its final words, and the image it leaves us with.
 It helps to see the writer’s break free from the traditional mold and gives us some sense that maybe some of these characters will find contentment if not bliss.
 Olivia is also brilliant in her playful nature which is really directed at us the audience rather than a character trait.

-Vanity Fair may not ever be my favorite period piece, but it’s visually stunning with a cast of newcomers, full of talent.
+Vanity Fair (2018) may not ever be my favorite period piece, but it’s visually stunning with a cast of newcomers, full of talent.
 If you like this era, or the 2004 motion picture with Reese Witherspoon, I think you’d enjoy watching this.
 There’s quality in its production, and if nothing else, it will certainly make you think long after that final seventh episode.

 Content: there is some minor sexual content, and a few battle scenes (men die from battle wounds).
 The series earns a TV14 rating.